bravo-t/ThreadController/README.md

 #### Description
 This function initializes a struct of `ThreadControl`, which is defined in [thread_control.h](src/thread_control.h), and returns a pointer to it.
 The pointer will be used as the control handle among all slave threads you want to control, and the master thread who is responsible to give instructions.
 #### Return value
-This function will return a valid pointer if it successes, and `NULL` pointer in case it failed.
+This function will return a valid pointer if it succeeded, and `NULL` pointer in case it failed.
 ### threadController_master - Control handle manipulator from master thread
 #### Synopsis
 ```c